 On November 3, 2015, Aegon was designated by the Financial Stability Board (FSB) as a Global Systemically Important Insurer (G-SII), based on an assessment methodology developed by the International Association of Insurance Supervisors (IAIS).
 Up until 2019, the FSB reviewed the G-SII designation annually.
 However, the FSB, in consultation with the IAIS and national authorities, decided not to publish a new list of G-SIIs for 2017 or 2018.
-In November 2019, in recognition of the fact that the Holistic Framework (see below), consistently implemented, provides an enhanced approach to assessing and mitigating systemic risk in the global insurance sector, the FSB decided to suspend the identification of global systemically important insurers (G-SIIs).
-In November 2022, the FSB will, based on the initial years of implementation of the Holistic Framework, review the need to either discontinue or re-establish an annual identification of G-SIIs.
-Consequently, Aegon continues to be designated at the time of publication of this Solvency and Financial Condition Report.
+In November 2019, in recognition of the fact that the holistic Framework (see below) provides an enhanced approach to assessing and mitigating systemic risk in the global insurance sector, the FSB decided to suspend the identification of global systemically important insurers (G-SIIs).
+In November 2022, the FSB will, based on the initial years of experience with the application of the Holistic Framework, review the need to either discontinue or re-establish an annual identification of G-SIIs.

 Due to its G-SII status, Aegon has been subject to an additional layer of direct supervision at group level.
-In accordance with these requirements, Aegon submitted a liquidity risk management plan, a systemic risk management plan, and an ex ante recovery plan to DNB and to the G-SII crisis management group (CMG) that was established.
+In accordance with these requirements, Aegon submitted a liquidity risk management plan, a systemic risk management plan, and an ex-ante recovery plan to DNB and to the G-SII crisis management group (CMG) that was established.
 Aegon has updated these plans on an annual basis.
 In addition, the Aegon Group's Resolution Authority (the Dutch Central Bank) was made responsible for the development of Aegon's resolution plan.

 In November 2019, the IAIS adopted the Holistic Framework for the assessment and mitigation of systemic risk in the insurance sector.
 Some of the provisions of the Holistic Framework are included in the IAIS Insurance Core Principles (that apply to all insurers), while others are included in ComFrame (the Common Framework for the Supervision of Internationally Active Insurance Groups, or IAIGs).
-The Holistic Framework consists of an enhanced set of supervisory policy measures and powers of intervention, an annual IAIS global monitoring exercise and collective discussion on the outcomes and appropriate supervisory responses, and an assessment of consistent implementation of supervisory measures.
+The Holistic Framework consists of an enhanced set of supervisory policy measures and powers of intervention, an annual IAIS global monitoring exercise which includes a collective discussion of the outcomes and associated supervisory responses, and an assessment of consistent implementation of supervisory measures.
 ComFrame establishes supervisory standards and guidance focusing on the effective group-wide supervision of IAIGs.
-ComFrame is a comprehensive and outcome-focused framework that provides supervisory minimum requirements tailored to the international activity and size of IAIGs.
+ComFrame is a comprehensive and outcome-focused framework that provides supervisory minimum requirements tailored to the international activities and sizes of IAIGs.
 ComFrame builds on the Insurance Core Principles that are applicable to the supervision of all insurers.
-If the FSB would, as referred to above, discontinue the annual identification of G-SIIs after the review of the Holistic Framework in November 2022 or, alternatively, Aegon would not be identified as a G-SII, Aegon would still be subject to ComFrame and ICS, to the extent these would be implemented in local legislation.